samvirolainen/Sjogrens_Syndrome_GWAS_Replication/README.md

 Users must obtain data directly from the original publication and associated repositories.

 ## Dataset Overview
 The GWAS data in this project are from Taylor KE, et al and are availble under accession GCST012796 in the GWAS Catalog.
-The dataset contains 585 pSS cases and 1546 controls of European Acestry.
+The dataset contains 585 pSS cases and 1546 controls (both of European Acestry).
 The study design analytical strategy are available in the methods section of the publication: https://acrjournals.onlinelibrary.wiley.com/doi/10.1002/art.40040.

 ## Project Organization (Notebooks written in R Markdown)
-- Notebook 1: Download and Prepare GWAS
+- Notebook 1: Download and Prepare GWAS Data
 - Nobteook 2: Harmonize and Clean GWAS Data
 - Notebook 3: GWAS Visualization
 - Notebook 4: _IRF5_ Locus Analysis